Protea comptonii: Taxonomy

 Protea comptonii was first described as a new species by John Stanley Beard in 1958.

 Classification

-P. comptonii was classified in Protea section Patentiflorae by Tony Rebelo in 1995, what he calls the "mountain sugarbushes", along with P. angolensis, P. curvata, P. laetans, P. madiensis and P. rubropilosa.
+Protea comptonii was classified in Protea section Patentiflorae by Tony Rebelo in 1995, what he calls the "mountain sugarbushes", along with P. angolensis, P. curvata, P. laetans, P. madiensis and P. rubropilosa.
 The validity of this group is suspect.

 Etymology

 The specific epithet is an eponym commemorating the South African botanist Robert Harold Compton, who (among other pursuits) spent much of his career working on the flora of Eswatini.

 Description

 This plant is a smallish tree, 4–8 m tall, with a rounded, open crown and a trunk up to 50 cm in diameter.
 The thick, corky bark is coloured grey, it forms a layer up to 20 cm thick.
 It is a long-lived species with a generation length of 50 to 100 years.

 The inflorescences are specialised structures called pseudanthia, also known simply as flower heads, containing hundred of reduced flowers, called florets.
 The flower heads are surrounded by 'involucral bracts'; these bracts are cream-coloured and glabrous.
 Together with Protea curvata and P. rubropilosa this species has a large receptacle at the base of the flower head which has a dome-shape – this is thought to be a more basal evolutionary characteristic.
 The style is 65 to 80mm in length.